The German Chainsaw Massacre: Production

 Schlingensief conceived the idea for the film after he had viewed bootleg copies of The Texas Chain Saw Massacre and its sequel The Texas Chainsaw Massacre 2 (which were both banned in Germany) and found the second film to be "superb for its richness in imagery and double entendres".
 He wrote the script in a matter of days after the German reunification.

 Reception

 Time Out lauded the film as "abrasive, relentless, cruelly funny and enjoyably deranged."
-The film was leveled with a legal complaints of "glorification of violence" upon its release in Germany.
 Sean Leonard of HorrorNews.net calling it "an artsy, gory horror movie in the vein of Tobe Hooper’s classic", with the director's pointed social commentary.